-Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
-Help ensure your teen or pre-teen is prepared to handle his or her increasingly hectic schedule with Sylvan’s study skills program in the Fort Smith region.
-Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
+Trying to balance everything from schoolwork, essays and projects to college prep, extracurricular events and social activities is no easy task!
+But with Sylvan's study skills program in the Fort Smith region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
+Our study skills program is specifically aimed at students in grades 4-12 and focuses on "higher order" thinking strategies and techniques, including organization, time management and strategic planning.
 These skills will not only help set your child on the path to success in high school and college, but they can also carry forward into his or her personal and professional life.
 Find out how our tutoring experts in the Fort Smith region can help your son or daughter achieve goals and conquer any workload.

 While you may help your child figure out a math problem or proofread an English essay from time to time, teaching him or her successful study habits and strategies is not always so simple.
 Our tutors in the Fort Smith region use a wide range of study tactics, tips and techniques to teach practical skills that can be used both inside and outside the classroom: time management, organization, academic planning and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

 Boosting Skills and Confidence

 Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
 That’s why our study skills experts in the Fort Smith region ensure the bigger picture is accounted for.
 Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
 This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.

 Our study skills program teaches strategies for smart studying, including:

 - Time management to efficiently manage time and workloads.

 - Strategic planning and academic planning to set both short-term and long-term goals and projects.